facebookarchive/makeitopen/_docs/1-A2-relay.md

 At the time, Redux was chosen because it offered the simpler data implementation of the two, and was quicker and easier to integrate with our Parse data storage.

+Once the app was released to the [iOS](https://itunes.apple.com/us/app/f8/id853467066) and [Android](https://play.google.com/store/apps/details?id=com.facebook.f8) app stores, we wanted to revisit that choice, and look at how Relay could work with our app.

 ### Gradual Evolution

 With traditional native app development, the choice to switch the data layer would usually lead to a whole-scale rewrite of the entire app, where the existing functionality would be entirely swapped out.